Honolulu: Public safety

 The Honolulu Police Department is the primary law enforcement agency for the city and county of Honolulu and serves the entire Oahu Island.
 Honolulu Police Department has a mixed fleet of marked patrol cars and unmarked along with a subsidized vehicle program in place.
 Marked vehicles are white with blue stripes and white lettering HONOLULU POLICE.
 The Honolulu Police Departments lets officers of a certain rank purchase a private vehicle for police use.
 Subsidized vehicles are unmarked but have a small blue roof light.
 Subsidized vehicles can be any make, model, or color, but must follow department rules and guidelines.
 Honolulu Police and Hawaii County Police on the Big Island are the only departments in the state of Hawaii and the U.S. with subsidized vehicles.
 Honolulu Police along with other city, county law enforcement in Hawaii uses blue lights for their vehicles.
 They also keep their cruise blue lights on while on patrol.

-The Honolulu Fire Department provides firefighting services and emergency medical services on Oahu.
-Fire trucks are yellow.
+The Honolulu Fire Department provides firefighting services and first responder level emergency medical services on Oahu.
+Emergency medical services at higher levels are provided by the Honolulu Emergency Medical Services.
+Contrary to most other fire departments, fire trucks in Honolulu are yellow.